equinor/template-fastapi-react/docs/tutorials/api-architecture.md

 ### The golden rule

-Talk inward with simple structures and talk outwards through interfaces.
+Talk inward with simple structures (dictionaries or classes) and talk outwards through interfaces.

 ## Why Clean Architecture?